Malena-duck/ada-template-website/README.md

   <img src="./assets/img/genres_in_dataset.png" />
 </p>

 We can see that drama is the dominating genre in  this dataset.
-Is anyone really surprised that drama does not like to share the spotlight?
+Is anyone really surprised that drama enjoys being in the spotlight?

+# <center> The Production of Movies throughout the Ages </center>